 ARE THERE OTHER OPTIONS AVAILABLE OUTSIDE OF THE EXCHANGE?

 The answer is, “Yes,” there are other options available, even in those areas where the ACA has severely dwindled to just one or no carriers.
 Healthcare sharing ministries (HCSMs) are a viable and affordable alternative.
 As premiums and deductibles have continued to climb in the marketplace, costs for sharing ministries have stayed the same or have seen only slight increases over the years.
 At the same time, the spectrum of what they offer has dramatically increased.

 Rising in popularity, the Alliance of Healthcare Sharing Ministries reports nearly one million combined members across the country.

 In addition, HCSMs offer a simpler program with no enrollment periods and some with no lifetime maximums.
 Many also offer additional perks as part of membership such as network discounts, dental and vision programs, and even 24/7 access to medical help via telehealth programs.

 You don’t have to worry about shrinking choices or outrageous increases if you just take some time to explore all your options.
-There is still plenty of time to make a decision about your family’s healthcare before the end of the year.
 Arm yourself with information now so you don’t regret it later.